Ramsey expansions of metrically homogeneous graphs: Preliminaries

 Observe that while formulated differently, in our setting of strong amalgamation classes the conditions of Theorem~\ref{thm:herwiglascar} very similar to ones of Theorem~\cite{Hubicka2016}.
 The infinite structure extending all partial isomorphisms is the \Fraisse{} limit and thus in both cases we only need to show a bound on the size of obstacles for the completion algorithm.
-To show EPPA we additionally need to have a completion algorithm which preserve all symmetries.
+To show EPPA we additionally need to have a completion algorithm which preserve all symmetries.\footnote{This similarity has been formalized by a recent strengthening of the Solecki--Siniora theorem by Hubička, Konečný, and Nešetřil~\cite{Hubicka2018EPPA}.}